 Once you've got your alcohol, you can finish up by an open window, with a fan.

-And now you can finish processing, as described in the linked concentrate tutorial
+And now you can finish processing, as described in the -Medical Grade Cannabis Concentrate-!

 - If you want it for vaping, just allow it to finish evaporating fully before scraping and collecting.

 - If you want it for edibles, just add a little coconut oil, just before it loses the last of its alcohol content, and begin processing in the oven at 180 f - 200 f, for no longer than 80 - 90 total minutes (less for the lower end heat-wise, longer for the higher end).

 As a guide for the amount of oil to use, you should be using a minimum of -.5 - 1Tbsp per oz of processed flowers... less oil per ounce for weaker material, leaf, trim, etc., and more for frosty med-grade flowers.